Bill DeWitt: Frank Robinson trade

 During the 1965 campaign, the Reds led the National League in runs scored (825) and run differential (+121), but finished in fourth place, eight games behind the Los Angeles Dodgers, due to an inability to win close games.
 Sorely in need of mound help, DeWitt controversially traded future Hall of Fame outfielder Frank Robinson to the Orioles for two pitchers and a minor league outfielder; the outrage over the trade made it difficult for one of the pitchers, former Orioles standout Milt Pappas, to adjust to pitching in Cincinnati.
 The trade later was made famous in the 1988 movie Bull Durham, where Susan Sarandon's character says, "Bad trades are a part of baseball; I mean who can forget Frank Robinson for Milt Pappas, for God's sake?")

-After announcing the trade, DeWitt famously defended the trade by calling Robinson "not a young 30."
+After announcing the trade, DeWitt famously defended it by calling Robinson "not a young 30."
 In his first season with the Orioles, Robinson won the Triple Crown, was unanimously voted the American League Most Valuable Player, and led the Orioles to their first World Series title.
-Pappas, not yet 27 when the Robinson trade was made, won 28 games in his first two seasons in Cincinnati before being traded to the Atlanta Braves after beginning the 1968 season 2–5.
+Pappas, not yet 27 when the Robinson trade was made, won 28 games in his first two seasons in Cincinnati before being sent to the Atlanta Braves after beginning the 1968 season 2–5.
 Among the players coming to Cincinnati in that trade would be future bullpen ace Clay Carroll.
 Another player involved in the Robinson deal was Dick Simpson, a physical specimen and minor league standout who was both fast and powerful, but could not hit major league pitching.
-Simpson would later be traded to the St. Louis Cardinals in exchange for future batting champion Alex Johnson.
+In January 1968, Simpson would be traded to the Cardinals in exchange for future AL batting champion Alex Johnson.

 The Robinson deal somewhat clouded DeWitt's Cincinnati legacy, although many of the players he had signed or developed became key members of the team's "Big Red Machine" dynasty of the 1970s.
-He sold the Reds for $8 million to a syndicate led by Francis L. Dale which also included his son Bill Jr. on December 5, 1966.
-One month later, DeWitt was succeeded by Bob Howsam as general manager.
+On December 5, 1966, he sold the Reds for $8 million to a 13-person syndicate that was led by Francis L. Dale and included Bill DeWitt Jr. One month later, the senior DeWitt was succeeded by Bob Howsam as general manager.

 Late career

 In 1967, DeWitt's name was briefly linked with an ownership group that unsuccessfully sought an expansion team for Buffalo, New York, as both leagues announced plans to grow from 10 to 12 teams in 1969.
 DeWitt's last official post in baseball was as chairman and minority owner of the Chicago White Sox from 1975 to 1981, working with the flamboyant Veeck once again.

 DeWitt died in Cincinnati, Ohio, on March 4, 1982, at age 79.
-Bill Jr. is the chairman and chief executive officer of the St. Louis Cardinals as of the 2023 season, and Dewitt's grandson, Bill DeWitt III, is the president of the organization.